lofi-code/Utah-DWR-earthengine-imagery-analyzer/README.md

 ### Download the Notebook

-[Click here](https://raw.githubusercontent.com/lofi-code/Utah-DWR-earthengine-imagery-analyzer/main/Wildlife_Crossing_Sentinel_Analyzer.ipynb) or navigate to the notebook in github and click "raw".
+[Click here](https://raw.githubusercontent.com/lofi-code/Utah-DWR-earthengine-imagery-analyzer/main/Wildlife_Crossing_Sentinel_Analyzer.ipynb) or navigate to "Utah-DWR-earthengine-imagery-analyzer" in this github repository and click "raw".
 Then press command/control S to save the notebook.
 Make sure to remove ".txt" from the file, so that the file type is ".ipynb".
-Save it to your preffered folder.
+Save it to your preferred folder.

 ### Start the Jupyter Notebooks Application
 Open command line/terminal and activate your python environment: